semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 4. Analysis Tool Executor: enables analysis options for the user.

-# A PREDICTIVE ANALYSIS OF HOSPITAL BED AVAILABILITY DURING COVID-19 PANDEMIC
+# AN EXAMPLE: A PREDICTIVE ANALYSIS OF HOSPITAL BED AVAILABILITY DURING COVID-19 PANDEMIC

 In order to gain a deeper understanding of a megamodel and the process for the hypothesis-driven experiment design (Cam, 2018), we opted for a current and simple study domain to degrade the complexity of the proposed system.
 We consider that a hospital bed availability prediction system serves excellent for this purpose based on its importance, especially during COVID-19 pandemic.
 A rise in the number of COVID-19 patients burdens hospitals and it is also a valid indicator of the necessity of taking further measures against the pandemic.